bg5fxp-JF/lesson-planning/fundamentals/02-react-state-interactivity.md

-# Week 1, Day 3-4: React State & Interactivity
+# React State & Interactivity

 Welcome to your first dive into interactive React!
 Up until now, your React Learning Hub has been static - it shows the same information every time.
-Today, we're going to bring it to life by learning how to make components respond to user actions and change over time.
+Now, we're going to bring it to life by learning how to make components respond to user actions and change over time.

 ## 🎯 What You'll Actually Build

-By the end of Day 4, you'll have added to your React Learning Hub:
+By the end of this lesson, you'll have added to your React Learning Hub:

 - **Interactive counter** that responds to button clicks
 - **Show/hide sections** that toggle content visibility